-• Healthy hygiene practices will be re-taught to the entire school community.
-Employees, students, and persons in parental relation, will be strongly encouraged to practice healthy hand
+- Healthy hygiene practices will be re-taught to the entire school community.
+Employees, students, and persons in parental relation, will be strongly encouraged to practice healthy hand and respiratory hygiene.
+CVES will post signs throughout our school buildings and regularly share healthy hygiene messages with building occupants and through CVES communications.
+Signage and communication should be used to remind people to: - Stay home if they are sick - Adhere to social/physical distancing instructions - Report symptoms of, or exposure to, COVID-19 - Follow hand hygiene, and cleaning and disinfecting guidelines

-- Stay home if they are sick - Adhere to social/physical distancing instructions - Report symptoms of, or exposure to, COVID-19 - o Follow hand hygiene, and cleaning and disinfecting guidelines - Follow respiratory hygiene and cough etiquette
+• Follow respiratory hygiene and cough etiquette